 Whether you're a teenager interested in joining NYO or a parent / guardian keen to know more about what we do, we hope you'll find your questions answered below.
+General FAQs related to being in NYO can be found here.
 If you don't find what you're looking for here or elsewhere on our website, please feel free to email us email@example.com.

 There are no auditioning fees, and we can help with travel costs to and from the audition venue.

 For further information please email firstname.lastname@example.org.

 First of all you should read through the downloadable information found here on our website.
 There are lots of other resources on our website too, such as videos from previous applicants as well as our tutors, which you can find here.

 We can’t say enough how important the excerpts are.
 This is a chance for you to demonstrate skills and passion in an orchestral context, and for us to see how you might go about preparing orchestral music in advance of NYO Residencies.

 NYO and NYO Inspire include a vast amount of musical activity.
 What we look for across the board are musicians who are passionate about music, and who can demonstrate potential and talent.

 We have four criteria we look at during auditions: technique, musicianship, orchestra/ensemble skills, and attitude and approach.

 To maintain our standard as a world-class orchestra, we require not just a high level of musical skills, but also a collective working ethic, a desire to contribute to the NYO community, and a passion for sharing music with others.

 We also have to balance each section; this selection varies from one year to the next, dependant on who else applies and the competition that brings.